idkyet312/Eco/Readme.md

 ## Getting Started

-To get started with ChatApp, follow these simple steps:
+To get started with Bind, follow these simple steps:

 ### Installation